 Before Election Day

-If a media representative would like to visit a polling place on Election Day, it is recommended that s/he contact the General Registrar in the locality of the polling place(s) where he/she would like to visit.
-Local election officials are often overwhelmed with last-minute preparation activities prior to an election and contacting them several days in advance to discuss the visit is especially welcomed.
-Anna Leider is the General Registrar in Alexandria (703.746.4050).
+Media representatives who would like to plan an Election Day visit can contact the General Registrar in the locality they would like to visit for more information about polling places in that locality.
+Anna Leider is the General Registrar for the City of Alexandria (703.746.4050).
 Contact information for registrar offices in other jurisdictions is available at the Virginia Department of Elections website.

 On Election Day